elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-key-challenges-in-defining-a-target-population-in-research.md

 url: /learn/psychology/questions/what-are-the-key-challenges-in-defining-a-target-population-in-research
 score: -1.0
 related_article1:
-    id: 165209
+    id: 165212
-    title: How do independent and dependent variables influence research design?
+    title: >-
+        How does PubMed specialize in its focus compared to other search engines?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-independent-and-dependent-variables-influence-research-design
+    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
 related_article2:
-    id: 165214
+    id: 165224
-    title: What is the primary purpose of conducting a literature review in research?
+    title: >-
+        How is FITS Law relevant in psychology and what are its applications?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-primary-purpose-of-conducting-a-literature-review-in-research
+    url: /learn/psychology/questions/how-is-fits-law-relevant-in-psychology-and-what-are-its-applications
 related_article3:
-    id: 165225
+    id: 165212
-    title: What impact do reward systems have on behavior in research studies?
+    title: >-
+        How does PubMed specialize in its focus compared to other search engines?
     subject: Psychology
-    url: /learn/psychology/questions/what-impact-do-reward-systems-have-on-behavior-in-research-studies
+    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
 related_article4:
+    id: 165210
+    title: >-
+        What are the primary benefits of conducting a randomized control trial?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-primary-benefits-of-conducting-a-randomized-control-trial
+related_article5:
     id: 165222
+    title: >-
-    title: What is the role of attention and perception in visual search according to cognitive psychology?
+        What is the role of attention and perception in visual search according to cognitive psychology?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-role-of-attention-and-perception-in-visual-search-according-to-cognitive-psychology
-related_article5:
-    id: 165219
-    title: What are the challenges associated with semantic analysis in research?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-challenges-associated-with-semantic-analysis-in-research
 ---

 &nbsp;